Casual Employment Information Statement

 - the role of the Fair Work Commission to deal with disputes about casual conversion.

-Providing the CEIS
+Providing employees with the CEIS

 Employers can give casual employees the CEIS: